UTOPIAFEST 2018 - DRUNKLUCK MOTEL

 The Budget Motel is beautiful thing: Lady Liberty’s shady underbelly – manifesting hourly through worn out carpets and broken bed springs – smothering horizons everywhere with the auspices of “Vacancy.”

-The word Motel is only one year older than my grandmother - meaning that some 93 years ago - an architect with no formal training decided to make a lodge where people could rest both their bodies and their cars.
+The word Motel is only one year older than my grandmother - meaning that some 93 years ago - an architect with no formal training decided to make a lodge where people could rest both cranium and car.
 The Milestone Mo-tel in Mid-California.
 A capitalist portmanteau for “motor hotel.”
-The idea of having guests park outside of their room – dedicated parking – immediately changed how Americans interacted with their own nation.
-Yes, it was as if Manifest Destiny was back from the dead and millions of Americans could now travel, experience and influence their own country.
-Open road made rock and roll.
-And motels made it all possible.
+The idea of having guests park outside of their room immediately changed how Americans interacted with their own nation.
+Yes, it was as if Manifest Destiny was back from the dead.
+Horsepower instead of horses - and money instead of guns.
+Millions of Americans could now travel, experience and influence their own country.
+Motels made open road and open road made rock and roll.

 This strange, iconic American institution – the Budget Motel - served as the source inspiration for the DRUNKLUCK MOTEL, our installation at Utopiafest’s 10th Anniversary (2018) out in Burnet, TX.
 Through the construction and curation of this installation, we learned valuable lessons about ourselves, our community and the countless threads that tie us all together.
 Yes, we built a temporary Motel in the middle of the woods (an absurdist act) – lost our minds (an absurdist act) - and became better people for it (purpose).